benbalter/benbalter.github.com/_posts/2020-08-10-tools-of-the-trade.md

 description: How I work and how I think about the tools we use to communicate at GitHub
 ---

+I've [long said](https://ben.balter.com/2015/09/21/open-source-behind-the-firewall/#how-you-work-is-as-important-as-what-you-work-on), "How you work is as important as what you work on":

+> The tools you choose matter.
+Tools are more than mere convenience.
+Tools force teams into particular workflows, workflows that constrain not just how software is produced, but what software is possible.
+It’s no coincidence then that the open source community, in order to produce the type of software it produces, adopts vastly different tools than most enterprise developers have available to them at their office.

+Many organizations are opinionated about how they communicate and the tools they use, some purposefully, some out of habit or default.
+But even among opinionated organizations, so many fail to communicate _why_ they choose to work the way they do.
+This can lead to somewhat of a [cargo cult](https://en.wikipedia.org/wiki/Cargo_cult) mentality in which tools are used, often superficially, because they've observed others use them, even if they're not the best tool for the job.

-I've [long said](https://twitter.com/benbalter/status/1236050708996243456), "how we work is as important as what we work on".
-Here's how I work and how I think about the tools we use to communicate at GitHub:
+Here's how I think about the tools we use to communicate at GitHub: **What** tools I use, **when** I use them, **who** I use them to collaborate with, and most importantly, **why** I believe you should use that particular tool for the job.

 ### First principles